 Filing Income Taxes

-Tax Filing Deadlines & Instructions for 2019
+Tax Filing Deadlines and Instructions for 2020

-Be wary of free tax services or tax prep software like Turbo Tax that are designed for resident tax payers and may not properly handle your nonresident tax status.
+- F-1 visa students should be wary of free tax services or tax prep software like Turbo Tax, which are designed for resident tax payers and may not properly handle your nonresident tax status.

-ISP staff are not tax experts and cannot provide you with advice on how to file your taxes.
+The International Student Programs staff are not tax experts and cannot provide you with advice on how to file your taxes.
 Each individual has a unique tax situation and is responsible for his or her own taxes.